 As sheriff in the early seventies, Kreiger participated in planning the new Justice Center.
 He had a contentious relationship with the news media, county commissioners and other county and city officials.
 He believed that the county government and media had decided to limit his authority and drive him from office.
 In the final year of his second four year term, Kreiger was under fire because a state audit charged that he owed the county more than $92,000 that was unaccounted for or illegally spent.
 The charges resulted in the conviction of three of his deputies for theft.
 After leaving office, Kreiger ran a Kirby vacuum cleaner distributorship with his sons and taught a training program for security guards.
 Among his many professional organizational memberships, Kreiger was the past potentate of Al Quran Shrine and a member of the Quarry Masonic Lodge 382.

-Kreiger was married to his wife Grace E. for thirty five years.
-They had six children: Kathleen Silvany, Laurel Kulisek, Amy, William, Timothy and Fred.
+Kreiger was married twice.
+He and his first wife had four children: William ("Bud"), Kathleen Silvany, Laurel Kulisek, and Timothy.
+After that marriage ended, Ralph married his second wife, Grace E., and they had three children: Kris, Fred, and Amy.
 Kreiger's remains are buried in Rosehill Memorial Gardens, Massillon, Ohio.